linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 18.11.2025
+- Topic: Develop Web4
+- Directory: /posts/2025/November/18
+- Description: ``` Build decentralized social networks and applications with our Web4 Studio APIs.
+Use the UIID API for secure identity and the SNAAS API for all core social features.
+Connect them directly to a decentralized IDP. ```

 ### 17.11.2025
 - Topic: Develop Apps for the Web4
 - Directory: /posts/2025/November/17